Tsedale Lemma: Press freedom

 In 2013, Tsedale criticised the Committee to Protect Journalists and "almost all exiled Ethiopian journalists" for oversimplifying the difficulties of independent media in Ethiopia, in a way that "humiliat[ed] and discredited" journalists continuing to carry out independent journalism in Ethiopia despite government repression.
 She criticised the Ethiopian government of the time for being satisfied with being less repressive towards the media than earlier governments, rather than significantly allowing media freedom.
 Tsedale criticised the glorification of the death of Meles Zenawi.

 In January 2021, Tsedale described the Abiy Ahmed liberalisation of Ethiopia as having transformed the threats to the independent press from purely vertical (government repression) to a mix of vertical and horizontal pressure, where political, religious and civil society organisations and powerful individuals sought to influence the media.
 She stated that the return to repression of the media caused stress on those producing independent media.
-Tsedale criticised the world's media's attention to Abiy's 2019 Nobel Prize for Peace, arguing that it was hysterical, naive and lacked historical and local perspective, such as the Addis Standard 12 December 2019 "morning after Oslo" editorial.
+Tsedale criticised the world's media's attention to Abiy's 2019 Nobel Peace Prize, arguing that it was hysterical, naive and lacked historical and local perspective, such as the Addis Standard 12 December 2019 "morning after Oslo" editorial.
 She said that international media had started looking at Abiy's actions, instead of only his words, and that the government was responding by organising information campaigns on online social networks.